MileHacker Logo

 Healthcare system is high-quality.

 Hospitals and healthcare clinics are accessible.
-English-speaking staff might be limited outside major international hospitals.
+English-speaking staff could be restricted outside major international hospitals.
 Medical treatment can be expensive without travel insurance.

 Tap water is safe to drink.
 Food hygiene standards are very high across Japan.
 Enjoy local cuisine with self-assurance.